JieHuiLee/Assignment3/README.md

 # Assignment3_NGO_RacialInjustice
 User Instruction (given)
+There have different username and password can view at UserPwdData.txt

 First come with the Login Page.
 There are provided a select login option either User or Admin:
 If login as User, select loginOption as "User", the username and password must exist in the textFile first, only the User can log in using by their personal username and password.